Janglee123/eplee/README.md

 </div>

-Eplee is an ePub reader focused on clean distraction-free reading experience with simple and beautiful UI. **Project is in the early stage of development**.
+Eplee is an ePub reader focused on clean distraction-free reading experience with simple and beautiful UI.

 ## Screenshots